communitiesuk/funding-service-requests-for-comments/adr/2025-05028-authorisation-model.md

 ## What is the current state?

 The current user management for applicants is based on a single-user model, which while allowing a user to complete an application, does not have any strong concept of a user’s organisation.
-This limits us from implementing a range of functionality such as:

-* Allowing users to view or collaborate on data submissions from the same organisation, including at different stages such as between pre and post-award
-* Limiting submissions per organisation (for example, enforcing only one submission per Local Authority or organisation)
-* From a reporting side, allowing us to track which organisations from an expected list have submitted a monitoring return
-* Having a stronger concept of organisations also supports data standards, as organisations can be strongly linked to known identifiers, enabling easier place-based reporting

 On the Assessment side we are constrained by needing to request from IT a new Security Group and Roles for each grant that we onboard.
 This means currently putting a fund into assessment will currently always require developer input to